-In this article, we de-mystify the most flattering shoe-pant combinations.
+In this updated article with shoes you can shop for online right now, we de-mystify the most flattering shoe-pant combinations.

-Here are 14 diverse style of shoes ranging from peep-toe booties to knee high boots, which can be combined with a number of pant styles.
+Here are shoe styles ranging from peep-toe booties to brogues, sandals to slip-ons, which can be combined with a number of pant styles.

 Boyfriend style pants

 The epitome of chic comfort, boyfriend style pants look best with a cuff that hits at mid-calf.

 Though the pants can be loose and relaxed, you can create a well-tailored look by selecting a more structured flat or heeled shoe.

 Oxfords create an on-trend menswear inspired look and dress up the look.
 We also recommend pointed toe flats and low key sneakers.

 Cropped flared pants

 The right fitting cropped flared pants should hit anywhere from mid-calf to right above your ankle bone.

 When selecting shoes to wear with these pants, we recommend ensuring that you go with a lengthening look (best done with a monochromatic tone) and/or select a shoe that minimizes the flare to create a leaner bottom.